n8-dev/Starter/README.md

 # Starter
-a project starter for silverstripe projects.
+A project start point for SilverStripe projects.